Sleepover (film): Plot

 Staci suggests a tiebreaker, where the group which is able to get the crown from the king or queen of the dance will win.
 Staci catches her boyfriend, Todd, dancing with and kissing another girl who claims that she has been Todd's girlfriend for six months.
 After the two break up, Staci shares a dance with a scruffy skater friend of Julie's, Russell.
 Russell drops his copy of the scavenger hunt list, which Steve finds.
 Russell and Staci end up winning the dance contest causing a fight between Todd and his girlfriend.
 Steve ends up named homecoming king and picks Julie as his partner for a victory dance, giving her the crown and ensuring victory for her friends.

-After the dance, Julie and Steve are about to kiss when Ren calls and notifies her that Gabby is headed home.
+After the dance, Julie and Steve are about to kiss when Ren calls and informs her that Gabby is on her way home.
 The girls drive home where Julie drops the crown.
 They make it home at the same time as Gabby and narrowly miss being caught sneaking in.
 They pretend to be sleeping just as Julie's parents check on them.
 The next morning at breakfast, Gabby confronts her asking "exactly" what they did last night, showing Julie the scarf she had dropped in the Cosmo club.
 Surprisingly, she is not mad but confesses her amazement at how fast Julie is maturing.
 After she says goodbye to her friends, Julie finds Steve waiting inside her tree fort with her lost crown, where the two finally share a kiss.
 Finally, Staci and her friends are in high school, and are eating their lunch by the school dumpsters among the trash and the social rejects.